 When you get discouraged, whether it is from lack of results or the pace of results, do you throw up your hands and abandon your goals?

-After five hours of waiting, our daughter was tired, impatient and ready to talk with her friends — all of whom were commiserating about how the wait was ridiculous.
-From what I could see, she began to forget why she was there in the first place.
+After five hours of waiting, our daughter was tired, impatient and ready to talk with her friends — all of whom were commiserating about the situation on the ground.
+From where I sat, she began to forget why she was there in the first place.
 Her focus wasn’t on preparation and execution, her focus was on her frustration with the pace, the noise, the people and her desire to be free!

-You get what you focus on!A really smart person said this
+You get what you focus on!A challenger said this

 I couldn’t just stand by and watch, so I headed down to the floor and called her over.